tatedata/marketing-analyst-interview/README.md

 Please return your code and results to osman.yilmaz@tate.org.uk.

-The end-date for submissions is {}
+The end-date for submissions is {Friday 8th June}

 Please include either the Power BI Desktop Report file (.pbix) or the Excel spreadsheet.